zengm-games/zengm/README.md

     import bbgm
     bbgm.init_db()

-On the command line, run these three commands:
+On the command line, run these four commands (note: some services may already be running, such as redis_server if you install the normal Ubuntu package):

     redis_server
     juggernaut
     python manage.py celeryd
-    python runserver.py
+    python manage.py runserver

 Point your browser to http://127.0.0.1:5000/